 The Ipsos Global Trends survey is the largest study of its kind, providing a unique snapshot of the world today.
-It explores the attitudes and behaviours of over 18,000 consumers and citizens in 23 key countries around the world and with over 400 questions, covers everything from tradition to trust, from brands to business, from society to social media and much, much more.
+The latest 2017 survey explores the attitudes and behaviours of over 18,000 consumers and citizens in 23 key countries around the world and with over 400 questions, covers everything from tradition to trust, from brands to business, from society to social media and much, much more.

 Our analysis features both ‘Megatrends’ – the known technology, demographic and environmental changes happening now and in the future – alongside eight global master trends.
 We also share the full data, which shows trends from our 2014 study along with downloads for additional material.